Slavyanovo, Targovishte Province

-Slavyanovo (Славяново) is a village in northeastern Bulgaria, located in Popovo Municipality of the Targovishte Province.
+Slavyanovo (Славяново) is a village in northeastern Bulgaria, in Popovo Municipality in the Targovishte Province.

 Geography

 Slavyanovo is situated in a flat region with a small inclination from the west to the east.
 There are four little rivers that flow through the village, three of them have their sources in the village.
 It is located at 11 km to the south-west of Popovo at an altitude of 330 m.
 There is a train station on the railway line Sofia-Varna and the main road between Popovo and Antonovo runs through the village.
 It borders with the lands of the villages Medovina, Baba Tonka and Posabina as well as the neighbourhood of Popovo, Seyachi.

 The village consists of the following small neighbourhoods, called mahali: Sredna mahala, Krayna mahala, Bolnishka mahala, Bradishka mahala, Vladovska mahala, Cherkovna mahala, Kamburska mahala, Mihalevska mahala, Mutafska mahala, Noevska mahala, Papurska mahala, Srabska mahala, Stoynovska mahala, Tiholska mahala and Chukata.